ferrazluana/watchme-movies/README.md

 # 📖 About Project

-This application is the secont challenge from the [Ignite Bootcamp](https://rocketseat.com.br/ignite).
+This application is the second challenge from the [Ignite Bootcamp](https://rocketseat.com.br/ignite).

 The main objective of the challenge is to refactor a page for listing movies according to genre.